 - During the campaign life-cycle, continuously filter and undesired publishers at URL level and use post-impression and post-click analysis insights to find valuable opportunities in target sites that are relevant.

-- Employ technology such as ActiveView to determine what percentage of the ad is seen and improve viewable impressions by bidding for more prominent ad spots.
+- Employ technology such as ActiveView (data platform) to determine what percentage of the ad is seen and improve viewable impressions by bidding for more prominent ad spots.